Sangeet Natak Akademi Fellowship: Description

 The Sangeet Natak Akademi Fellowship is conferred without distinction of nationality, race, caste, religion, creed, or sex.
+Although it can be seen from the list of awardees that most of them are brahmins or upper caste hindus.
 The criteria restricts any person below the age of 50 to ordinarily be considered for the honour, although a minimum age of 35 is required.
 Persons who are already deceased do not qualify; if an honoree dies before the honour is conferred, however, the honour will be assigned posthumously.
 The criteria also excludes any institution along with the members of the General Council of the Akademi from consideration.
 The fellowship does not refer to any specific work or achievement of an artist but to the "significant and lasting contribution on a sustained basis over a period of time".
 The recommendations are received from the current fellows along with the members of the General Council of the Akademi.

 The fellowship was established in 1954 and the first elected fellows were Carnatic music vocalist Ariyakudi Ramanuja Iyengar, Veena player Karaikudi Sambasiva Aiyer, and film and theatre actor Prithviraj Kapoor.
 As of 2015, the fellowship has been conferred upon 148 individuals, including 32 dancers, 31 theater performers, 76 musicians, and 9 individuals awarded for their overall contributions in all three fields.
 Since its inception, the honour has been bestowed upon 26 female artists and, in 1958, a Hindustani classical vocalist, belonging to the Bhendibazaar gharana, Anjanibai Malpekar became the first woman fellow of the Akademi.
 A French national and musicologist Alain Daniélou is the only non-Indian national awarded with the fellowship.

 As per the constitutional provision under Rule 12 (vi) of the Rules and Regulations of the Akademi, the number of fellows is restricted to 30.
 On 25 March 2003, the General Council of the Akademi recommended restricting the number of fellows to 40 living persons and a total of 60 at any given time.
 However, the recommendation is not yet approved by the Ministry.
 As of 2021, there are 39 Fellows of the Sangeet Natak Akademi.
 Each recipient is awarded with a cash prize of ₹3 lakh, an Angavastram (Shawl), and a Tamrapatra (citation plaque) given under the seal of Akademi and signature of its Chairman.
-The most recent fellowship was announced on 25 November 2022 and awarded to ten recipients for the year 2019, 2020 and 2021.
+There were ten recipients for the year 2019, 2020 and 2021.
+The most recent fellowship was announced on 27 February 2024 and awarded to six recipients for the year 2022 and 2023.